 Advocacy can support you to speak out, or speak out on your behalf, to ensure your views are heard and represented.

-deafPLUS’ confidential Independent Advocacy Service works with individuals to:
+deafPLUS’ confidential non statutory advocacy service works with individuals to:

 Why might I need Advocacy?

-During a period of mental ill health it can be difficult to deal with issues that would usually be easy.
+As a deaf or hard of hearing person, it can be difficult to deal with issues that would usually be easy for hearing people.
 For example, it can feel difficult and sometimes, intimidating, meeting with doctors, social workers, housing officers, solicitors or other service providers.

 What is Care Act Advocacy?

 The Care Act says that local councils must involve people in decisions about their care and support needs.
 If it would be difficult for someone to be involved without support the council must make sure they get the help they need.
 If the person doesn’t have someone who can help them they have the right to have an independent Care Act advocate.